knative/docs/docs/admin/eventing/broker-configuration.md

 The following example creates a Broker called `default` in the default namespace, and uses `MTChannelBasedBroker` as the implementation:

-1. Create a YAML file for your Broker using the example below:
+1. Create a YAML file for your Broker using the following example:

     ```yaml
     apiVersion: eventing.knative.dev/v1